 - Ideally good listening and comprehension skills; proactive in identifying potential issues and escalating them accordingly

-- Ability to foster strong matrix working.
+- Ability to foster strong matrix way of working.
 Facilitates dialogue between team and matrix members to contribute their ideas.
 Capable of developing and recommending strategies for change.

 - Developing personal networks, within GSK and capable of using them to secure appropriate support and outcome for a project.

-- Knowledge of relevant therapy area, and ability to further develop necessary specialist knowledge for the product or area of medicine
+- Ability to further develop necessary specialist knowledge for the product or area of medicine.

 If you require an accommodation or other assistance to apply for a job at GSK, please contact the GSK Service Centre at 1-877-694-7547 (US Toll Free) or +1 801 567 5155 (outside US).